sgahlot/workbench-example-sdxl-customization/code/rhoai/README.md

 ![Create Project gif](./assets/create_project.gif)

+### Setup LoRA upload appraoch
+The LoRA weights that are generated while fine-tuning the base image need to be uploaded to either AWS S3 or MinIO so that they are available to the model when the model is deployed.

-### Setup MinIO
+#### Setup MinIO
-This project uses `MinIO` for storing the LoRA weights generated while fine-tuning the base image.

-To setup MinIO execute the following commands, in a terminal/console:
+To setup MinIO, for storing the LoRA weights, execute the following commands in a terminal/console:
 ```
 # Login to OpenShift (if not already logged in)
 oc login --token=<OCP_TOKEN>